Ulle84/UllesSourceCode/CodeCreator/Notes.md

 * members: getter and setter
 * members: element initialization in constructors
 * members: if type contains '*' -> do not copy - mark as todo
+* class: getter for bool -> prefix is
+* remove CodeGenerator, InterfaceHelper and Options (and all other) classes